-Imagine if you could alter your DNA to your liking.
+Imagine you could alter your DNA to your liking.
 You might choose to change your eye colour, your height or maybe speed up your metabolism.
-Now stop imaging.
 In recent years, scientists have discovered a relatively easy way to edit our genome.
-The technology is still experimental.
-It is also illegal in many countries.
-But in the end of 2018 the first gene edited twin girls were born in China.
-“It becomes alarming because the more I work with this, and the more I speak with geneticists we start to realise that some of what I’m speculating is not just possible, but is fast becoming a reality and it comes with a sense of urgency to discuss how we want this technology to be developed,” says Adam Peacock.
+The technology is still experimental, whilst being illegal in most countries too.
+Nonetheless, in the end of 2018, the first gene-edited twin girls were born in China.
+“It becomes alarming because the more I work with this, and the more I speak with geneticists, we start to realise that some of what I’m speculating is not just possible, it is fast becoming a reality, and it comes with a sense of urgency to discuss how we want this technology to be developed,” says Adam Peacock.

 And while the prospect of designer babies sounds surreal, yet fascinating, the possibility of gene editing eventually ventures into more uncomfortable realms.
 “The real area of contention is what you constitute as a disability.
 What you choose to design in or out with genetics,” Peacock says.
 As he acknowledges, we may find it amusing to be able to change the colour of our eyes, but if we were given the opportunity to edit out genes associated with something like Down’s syndrome, homosexuality or what the designer terms as “colourfulness of humanity”, some people might take that choice.

 Most people want their children to have strong genes, but few have given much thought as to what the description entails.
 “How you define strong is where it gets really interesting because that is the fundamental underpinning moment about why we choose to go on a date with one person compared to another, and later down the line, why we choose one car over another.
 It is because of all the information that is subconsciously embedded within that thing.
 It’s all derived from genetics and illustrations of genetics in certain contexts,” Peacock explains.